PowerShellYoungTeam/PowerShellYoungTeam.github.io/_posts/2024-11-22-PowerShell-Profiles-KeePass-and-PSBlueSky.md

 ![BskySession]( /assets/images/BskySession.jpg)

-and use New-BskyPost to send a Skeet from the CLI...
+and use **New-BskyPost** to send a Skeet from the CLI...

 ![Skeet]( /assets/images/Skeet.JPG)

-Bar the usual get-help and readme on the GitHub repo, also has this more informative version of get-command -module PSblueSky: Get-BskyModuleInfo, which I think is pure dead brilliant!
+Bar the usual get-help and readme on the GitHub repo, also has this more informative version of get-command -module PSblueSky: **Get-BskyModuleInfo**, which I think is pure dead brilliant!

 ![Bskymoduleinfo]( /assets/images/Bskymoduleinfo.jpg)